VictorKenedy/VictorKenedy/README.md

 - 👋 Hi, I’m @VictorKenedy
-- 👀 I’m interested in Web development, im new :)
+- 👀 I’m interested in Web development
 - 🌱 I’m currently learning Vue.js
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on big tech company.
-- 📫 How to reach me ...

 <!---
 VictorKenedy/VictorKenedy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.